Rytual/OldPhonePad-Grouping/README.md

 ## License

 MIT License - see LICENSE file for details.
 Use it, modify it, regroup it.
-Just remember: every pause between taps was a conscious choice back in the day.
+Remember: every pause between taps was a conscious choice back in the day.

 ## Acknowledgments